 - For 2021, we are only admitting people who have been fully vaccinated for Covid-19.
+This means that unvaccinated children and adults will not be admitted.
+No exceptions.
 At this point, masks are optional.
 We are still working out the final Covid-19 safety procedures and we will follow CDC guidelines.
-This means that unvaccinated children and adults will not be admitted.
-No exceptions.
-Our registration is being capped at 120 participants/staff.
-Our policies will match those of FootFall Dance Weekend, which will be sharing the camp facilities.
+We are closely following the progression of the Delta variant and we will take necessary precautions to keep our risks to a minimum.
+Our policies will be consistent with those of FootFall Dance Weekend, which will be sharing the camp facilities.

 Joseph Kaloyanides Graziosi was born and raised in the greater Boston area.
 Of Greek and Italian ancestry, Joe was exposed at an early age to Greek music and dance through both family contacts and participation in Greek American social and cultural events.
 He received a B.A. (cum laude) in History from Brandeis University in 1976.
 In 1979 he moved to New York City and later, after a few years in the San Francisco Bay Area starting in 1996, he moved back east to live on Cape Cod, where he currently resides.